Peter Bree

 Peter Bree (born 23 September 1949) is a Dutch oboist and broadcaster.
 He was born in Driebergen-Rijsenburg, Netherlands.

 He received his first oboe lessons from John Schreuder.
 He made his debut when he was 15.
-He studied English language and literature at the University of Groningen.
+He studied English language and literature at the University of Groningen; as undergraduate he edited a magazine for students of English.
 Subsequently from 1973 he studied oboe at the Amsterdams Muzieklyceum (the present Amsterdam Conservatoire) with Han de Vries and later, with a scholarship from the Dutch Cultural Ministry, in London with Neil Black.